 The Mount Rushmore State is the home state of actress January Jones, artist Harvey Dunn, TV stars Bob Barker and Tom Brokaw, and the founder of USA Today, Al Neuharth.
 But, this state is also the home of a number of homeowners insurance risks.

-South Dakota’s average insurance premiums are lower than the rest of the country.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of homeowners insurance in the state of South Dakota was $995, much lower than the national average of $1,132.
-There are only 23 states with lower homeowners rates than South Dakota.
+How much is home insurance in South Dakota?
+South Dakota’s homeowners insurance premiums are lower than the rest of the country.
+The average cost of homeowners insurance in the state of South Dakota was $1,096.
+That's much lower than the national average of $1,132.
+There are only 22 states with lower homeowners rates than South Dakota.

 Choosing a homeowners insurance company in South Dakota should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the cheapest rates is to get a home insurance quotes comparison in South Dakota from multiple companies.

 Last year, these were the most common home insurance companies reported by QuoteWizard users living in the state of South Dakota.
 Out of the 1,965 South Dakota homeowners that used QuoteWizard to request insurance quotes last year, 106 had no home insurance.